General Jean Antoine Dejean

 Pronunciation:

 During the peace that followed, Dejean was employed in the camp of Saint-Omer.
 In 1804 he was promoted to général de brigade and named commander at Cologne.
-In 1805 Dejean was named commander of arms at Marseille and commander of Bouches-du-Rhône, a position he would hold for several years until Napoleon's abdication in 1814.
+In 1805 Dejean was named commander of arms at Marseille and commander of the department of Bouches-du-Rhône, a position he would hold for several years until Napoleon's abdication in 1814.
 After Napoleon's abdication, the restored Bourbons named Dejean a Knight of Saint Louis.
 When Napoleon resumed power in 1815 for the Hundred Days, Dejean was placed in command of Lille.
-After Napoleon's second abdication, the restored Bourbons assigned Dejean to command the arms at Perpignan.
+After Napoleon's second abdication, the restored Bourbons assigned Dejean as commander of arms at Perpignan.
+In 1818 Dejean was named a lieutenant of the king at Lille and he retired from the army in 1832.

 Bibliography